 Disparities in Health Care For Diabetes and Diabetes-Related Outcomes

-Carreon says that younger African American and Latino children diagnosed at or before the age of nine are the most at risk for poor health trajectories.
-“They include less access to diabetes management devices and technology, higher hemoglobin A1c values, and even higher rates of diabetic ketoacidosis,” Carreon says.
+Carreon says that younger African American and Latino children diagnosed at or before the age of 9 are the most at risk for poor health trajectories.
+“They include less access to diabetes management devices and technology, higher hemoglobin A1c values and even higher rates of diabetic ketoacidosis,” Carreon says.

 Parents in the intervention group were asked to complete semi-structured interviews about their perceptions of the intervention and the study.
 The qualitative study included an exit interview, in which researchers were given further insight on some of the parents’ depressive symptoms.

-Another African American mother of a five-year-old son said “I definitely hit a point where I was depressed because I just felt like diabetes was running my life.”
-The aforementioned quotes from African American mothers underscore the stress related to the diagnosis and demands of managing Type 1 diabetes.
+Another African American mother of a 5-year-old son said “I definitely hit a point where I was depressed because I just felt like diabetes was running my life.”
+The aforementioned quotes from African American mothers underscore the stress related to the diagnosis and demands of managing type 1 diabetes.

 Research suggests that stress management can decrease stress and increase self-coping.
 “Therefore, supporting parental psychosocial functioning should be a high priority for diabetes care providers, especially among minority families who may be experiencing elevated challenges.